 Integral Communities has submitted an application for the redevelopment of the former Palomar Hospital site and surrounding properties in downtown Escondido.
-The application includes a request for a Specific Plan Amendment, Master and Precise Development Plan, and Tentative Map to construct a multi-family residential project.
-The current proposal shows 200 apartment units (for-rent) and 224 row-homes and villas (for-sale), with accessory residential amenities and up to 5,500 square feet of commercial/office space on approximately 13.8 acres at the east end of downtown.
+The application includes a request for a Specific Plan Amendment, Master and Precise Development Plan, Tentative Map, General Plan Amendment (Circulation Element), and Development Agreement to construct a multi-family mixed-use (commercial/residential) project.
+The current proposal shows 258 apartment units (for-rent), 90 senior apartment units (for-rent), and 162 row-homes and villas (for-sale), with accessory residential amenities and up to 12,000 square feet of commercial/office space on approximately 13.8 acres at the east end of downtown.

 How the City is Reviewing the Application: